What Do Apartment Inspections Look For? The Essential Checklist You Need

 Introduction to Apartment Inspections

-When you rent a unit in the United States, you’ll likely encounter an inspection from your landlord, property manager, or even a municipal inspector.
-Whether it’s a scheduled annual check, a move‑in/move‑out walkthrough, or a random unit inspection, these visits help ensure the apartment is safe, habitable, and compliant with lease and legal standards.
+When you rent a unit in the United States, you will probably have an inspection.
+This could be from your landlord, property manager, or a city inspector.
+Whether it’s a yearly check, a move-in or move-out walkthrough, or a random inspection, these visits help.
+They ensure the apartment is safe, livable, and meets lease and legal standards.

 Purpose of Apartment Inspections